machbase/machbase/content/en/neo/tql/basic.md

 There is a user convenient way specifying JSON string in a TQL script by using double braces.
 It doesn't require quotation marks escaping.

+The two string expressions used below are equivalent.

 ```js {linenos=table}
 STRING({{
     "name": "Connan",